The Civil Rights Acts provide some of the early federal statutory protections against

 Section 8 of the VRA give the federal

 courts and the Attorney General, respectively, authority to certify counties

 for the assignment of federal observers.
 Federal observers are assigned

 to polling places so they can monitor election-day practices in response to concerns about

-Section 208 of the Act, is the provision for voters requiring assistance to vote by
+Section 208 of the VRA provides for voters who need assistance to vote by

 reason of blindness, disability, or inability to read or write.
 Any such voter may be given